3_Drawing Shapes

 Recall from test_2_2.py

-that the application stage of the graphics pipeline creates vertex buffer objects (VBOs) in memory, stores data in those buffers, and associates vertex buffers with shader variables.
-These associations are then stored in a vertex array object (VAO) which is bound for use by the GPU.
-We had a single VAO in test_2_2.py
+that the application stage of the graphics pipeline creates vertex buffer objects (VBOs) in memory, stores data in those buffers, and associates the data in those buffers with shader program variables.
+These associations are stored in a vertex array object (VAO) which we bind for use by the GPU.
+In our last test program, we had a single VAO but did not use any buffers with it.
+This time we will prepare an Attribute

 class which automatically binds vertex buffers, uploads data to them, and links them to shader variables so the shader can access the data.
+By encapsulating the management of vertex buffers in Attribute

 Here is an outline of the class and the OpenGL functions it will use: